objectiv/objectiv.io/docs/docs/tracking/collector/google-bigquery.md

 # Google BigQuery

-The [Objectiv Collector](./introduction.md) can be configured to work with [Snowplow](./snowplow-pipeline.md) on Google Cloud Platform and BigQuery.
+The [Objectiv Collector](./introduction.md) can be configured to work with BigQuery through [Snowplow](./snowplow-pipeline.md) on Google Cloud Platform.
 The Snowplow GCP setup uses GCP PubSub topics (message queue) to connect various stages in the pipeline.

 ## How to set up Objectiv on GCP using Snowplow